laura-gar/TwitterClone-Back/README.md

 # Let's convert some values!

-This is a repository that includes all the code needed to successfully deploy a unit converter to heroku, built with Java (Spark) and basic web technologies (HTML, JavaScript, CSS).
+This is a repository that includes all the backend code for the AREP-Twitter project, built with Java (using Spark framework) and Maven as a dependency manager.

-## Architecture

----

-This is a simple _Client-Server_ architecture using an **APIRest** approach.
-The **backend** is a Spark application that exposes two endpoints that the **frontend** consumes.
-The communication is based on the REST protocol using **JSON** as standard for sending and receiving messages.

-The REST method used form communication is the **GET** method and the values required for doing the calculations are sent as _query params_ using the **value** key.

 ### API